deshwalmahesh/homemade-vector-db/README.md

 # Homemade Lightweight Vector DB
-A homemade Vector-DB recipe including your favourite tools as ingredients.
-Won't get Michelin 5 star but will get you started so you can feed yourself with knowledge!

 Lightweight but production-ready with multiple indexing options, designed for quick protyping and understanding.
 The below readme is written by an LLM so please don't be mad!